Fertility treatment at Geisinger

 PGT-A/PGT-M testing

 Genetic tests are performed to determine if an embryo is euploid or aneuploidy.
-This helps your specialist select the best embryo for transfer to improve your chance of pregnancy.
+This helps your fertility specialist select the best embryo for transfer to improve your chance of pregnancy.

 Dr. Gell discusses IVF treatment at Geisinger